Skip to main content

-Minoxidil has been the go-to hair loss treatment for men and women since it was first FDA approved in the 1980s.
+Minoxidil has been the go-to hair loss treatment for men and women with androgenic alopecia since it was first FDA approved in the 1980s.
 However, not everyone can tolerate topical minoxidil.

 We have teamed up with our pharmacist and formulator to answer all the commonly asked questions when it comes to using topical minoxidil, the side effects from topical minoxidil and how to fix them.

-Why does it itch after I apply minoxidil to my hair?
+Why does my scalp itch after I apply minoxidil?

-According to a study published by Shardi in 2023, approx. 20% of men and women will stop using topical minoxidil due to scalp itching.
+According to a study published by Shardi in 2023, approx. 23% of men and women will stop using topical minoxidil due to scalp itching or dermatitis like symptoms.
 Scalp itching is a common side effect with topical minoxidil for a few reasons:

-1) The user has an allergy to propylene glycol, causing the intense itch.
+1) The user has an allergy to propylene glycol, causing an intense itch.

-2) Minoxidil is causing the itch (although this is more common with higher doses of minoxidil).
+2) Minoxidil is causing the itch (although this is more common with minoxidil 10%).

-3) The alcohol is causing the skin to become drier over time, causing the scalp to itch.
+3) The alcohol is causing the skin to become dry and sensitive over time.

 It is important to identify which ingredient is the allergen to determine if topical minoxidil still remains a suitable option for managing your hair loss.